-If a child is going to be absent from class or a Home Visit or Socialization, the parent/guardian must call their child's teacher or Home Visitor to provide a reason for the absence.
+If a child is going to be absent from a class, a remote service session, a Home Visit or Socialization, the parent/guardian must call their child's teacher or Home Visitor to provide a reason for the absence.
 Parents/guardians must call each day their child will be absent and state the reason for their child's absence.